leilahsni/imdb-sentiment-analysis/README.md

 This repository contains the scripts and datasets used to train a supervised model for the task of sentiment analysis.
 More specifically, the model is trained to classify movie reviews based on the binary categories *positive* / *negative*.

 The dataset used is the IMDb dataset which can be found [here](https://datasets.imdbws.com).
 The original dataset comes in a directory containing two other directories, *neg* and *pos*.
-These directories contain respectively the negative review and positif review text files, which are aggregated in a single TSV file during the preprocessing phase.
+These directories contain respectively the negative review and positive review text files, which are aggregated in a single TSV file during the preprocessing phase.

 The model gets a 94% accuracy with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html)'s Multinomial Naive Bayes classifier.